-Consider the example in Fig. 14, where the boundary of q is shown in thick broken line.
-The objects o_1 , o_2 and o_3 are accessed first and are the current guard objects.
-The object o_4 that lies closer to the boundary than all of the existing guard objects is guaranteed to affect the shape of the safe zone.
-In Fig. 15, the object o_4 is accessed and the safe zone is shown after trimming with respect to its circle.
+Consider the example in Fig. 14, where the boundary of qis shown in thick broken line.
+The objects $o_1$ , $o_2$ and $o_3$ are accessed first and are the current guard objects.
+The object $o_4$ that lies closer to the boundary than all of the existing guard objects is guaranteed to affect the shape of the safe zone.
+In Fig. 15, the object $o_4$ is accessed and the safe zone is shown after trimming with respect to its circle.
 We present a lemma that shows the importance of the objects located near the boundary for constructing the safe zone.

 Fig. 14.
-Importance of the order in Fig. 15. o_1 is not a guard object which objects are accessed anymore
+Importance of ac- Fig. 15. $o_1$ is not a guard cess order object anymore

-LEMMA 3 : Let o_i be an object that is closer to the boundary of the range query than all current guard objects.
-The object o_i is guaranteed to affect the shape of the current safe zone.
+LEMMA 3 : Let $o_i$ be an object that is closer to the boundary of the range query than all current guard objects.
+The object $o_i$ is guaranteed to affect the shape of the current safe zone.

-In fact, in this particular example, the object o_4 is not only a guard object but it also removes the object o_1 from the list of the guard objects.
-Consider Fig. 15, where the object o_4 has been considered for trimming and the new safe zone is shown shaded after.
-Clearly, the circle of the object o_1 does not contribute to the safe zone anymore, and consequently o_1 is removed from the list of the guard objects.
+In fact, in this particular example, the object $o_4$ is not only a guard object but it also removes the object $o_1$ from the list of the guard objects.
+Consider Fig. 15, where the object o4 has been considered for trimming and the new safe zone is shown shaded after.
+Clearly, the circle of the object $o_1$ does not contribute to the safe zone anymore, and consequently $o_1$ is removed from the list of the guard objects.
 This example supports the intuition that the objects that lie closer to the boundary of the query should be accessed first.
-Our experimental results demonstrate the effectiveness of this proposed access order (Fig. 29 in Section VII).
+Our experimental results demonstrate the effectiveness of this proposed access order (Fig. 31 in Section 7).
 Next, we present an efficient algorithm that accesses the objects in the proposed order.

-B. Algorithm
+4.2 Algorithm

-We use R-Tree [23] to index the objects.
+We use an R-Tree [38] to index the objects.
 Each leaf and index node of an R-tree contains pointers to its entries and a minimum bounding rectangle that contains all its objects.
-For details, please see [23].
+For details, please see [38].